plandem/angular-rbac/README.md

 angular-rbac
 ============

-A simple version of RBAC for angular
+A simple version of RBAC for angular that can be easily integrated with any angular application and any backend